goeaway/CheckoutPaymentAPI/README.md

 ## Endpoints

-The API utilises swagger to document the possible endpoints of the API, go to `/swagger` to see info on each endpoint.
+The API utilises swagger to document the possible endpoints of the API, go to `/swagger` while the API is running to see info on each endpoint.

 #### `POST` `Payments/process`